YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 ```

-Let's see what prediction with such a model looks like in practice.
+Let's see what prediction using a CNP looks like in practice.
-We first consider a simple 1D setting with samples from a GP with a radial basis function (RBF) kernel (data details in {doc}`Datasets Notebook <../reproducibility/Datasets>`).
+We first consider a simple 1D regression task trained on samples from a GP with a radial basis function (RBF, also known as _exponentiated quadratic_) kernel (data details in {doc}`Datasets Notebook <../reproducibility/Datasets>`).
 Throughout the tutorial, we refer to similar experiments (though we vary the kernel) quite often.
 Besides providing useful (and aesthetically pleasing) visualisations, the GPs admit closed form posterior predictive distributions, which allow us to compare to the "best possible" distributions for a given context set.
 In particular, if the CNP was "perfect", it would exactly match the predictions of the oracle GP.
+However, unlike the GP, the CNP would at best only be able to obtain the correct marginal predictions, since it cannot model dependencies.
+We will discuss this further at the end of this page.

 ```{figure} ../gifs/CNP_rbf.gif
 ---